 You need to sign and acknowledge your will in front of two witnesses.
 But beyond these basic requirements, you may parcel out your property however you like, and you don't have to use fancy language to do it.
 In short, if you know what you own, whom you care about, and you take a little time to use self-help resources, you should be fine.

-Make your will today with maximum ease and minimum cost using Nolo's Online Will .
-Just log in, answer questions about yourself and your property, and print!
+Make your will today with maximum ease and minimum cost using Nolo's Online Will.
+Just log in, answer questions about yourself and your property, and print.
+Your document will print out with detailed instructions on how to sign in front of witnesses to make your will legally binding.

 Or make your will with Quicken WillMaker Plus, software that comes with dozens of other useful documents such as Power of Attorney and Health Care Directive.